deltachat/deltachat-pages/_posts/2025-05-11-diff-invitation.md

 and everyone is free to cling together in groups, take a room and also do internal project sessions.
 We'll see to arrange for cooking food or walk over to some commercial food places.
 One some days we probably do presentation/demo evenings, to be announced publically.
+The place is exceptionally well suited to have kids around and Freiburg ist also generally a vacationing area.

 ## Wait, where is the program and the time table?